 In a similar vein to the above book, Race Tech’s Motorcycle Suspension Bible is a must-read for bike nerds looking to further understand damping, spring rates, anti-squat and steering geometry.
 It’s not perfect – there’s a big section about Race Tech’s suspension tuning products, and being about motorcycles means it’s not only partly relevant – but it’ll give you a good foundation of knowledge.

 Into the North Wind: A Thousand-mile Bicycle Adventure Across Frozen Alaska

 by Jill Homer

-Scott of the Antartic on knobblies.
+Scott of the Antarctic on knobblies.
 With less death.
 Jill Homer is a singular individual.
-She has also written a great acccount of riding The Tour Divide.
+She has also written a great account of riding The Tour Divide.

 ‘Into the North Wind’ chronicles Jill Homer’s record-breaking bicycle ride across Alaska on the Iditarod Trail.
 Fitness, however, remained elusive as ambitious preparations left a wake of failures, sickness and injury.
 Even the existence of the trail remained in question — throughout the winter, Alaska experienced unprecedented heat waves and snow melt that threatened to render the Iditarod Trail impassable.
 By the time Jill lined up at the start, she was ready to chuck her dream into the barely-frozen lake.
 Instead, she pedaled across waterlogged ice, repeating her mantra of ‘one day at a time.’